raja-taha/Bytewise-MERN-Fellowship/README.md

 # Bytewise-MERN-Fellowship
-This repository is a comprehensive educational resource designed to guide participants through the Bytewise MERN (MongoDB, Express.js, React, Node.js) Fellowship program.
-This program is structured to provide hands-on learning and practical experience in full-stack web development using the MERN stack.
+This repository is dedicated to housing the tasks assigned to me as part of the Bytewise MERN (MongoDB, Express.js, React, Node.js) Fellowship program.
+Each task is designed to enhance my skills and provide practical experience in full-stack web development using the MERN stack.